 Cantine variety of ornamental gourds

-DECORATING WITH ORNAMENTAL GOURDS: KEY ELEMENTS
+DECORATING WITH GOURDS: THE KEY ELEMENTS

-Curly willow branches at amazon.com
+Curly willow branches

 Walnuts’ large size make them the perfect accompaniment to gourds